micdenny/BinaryData/README.md

 .NET library extending binary reading and writing functionality.

 ## Updated from 2.x.x to 3.x.x?
-- Please read the [release notes](https://github.com/Syroot/BinaryData/releases/tag/3.0.0) for breaking changes.
+- Please read the [release notes](https://github.com/Syroot/BinaryData/releases/tag/3.0.0) for the many new features and breaking changes.

 ## Introduction